People Analytics

 To get your overall score, just add the values of all the responses.
 Divide the total by the number of your employees to get an average per person score.
 Of course, you can also check your score against each subsection.
 Based on the responses, you‘ll get an idea of which areas you may need to make improvements in order to increase engagement.

-Here are some handy links to using data to understand and manage your people better:
+Here are some handy links about using data to be a better manager:

 How to Use Employee Feedback for Business Growth